write-you-a-scheme-v2/scheme/docs/05_primitives.md

 IFunc $ binopFold (numOp (+)) (Number 0) :: IFunc
 mkF $ binopFold (numOp (+)) (Number 0) :: LispVal
 ```
 Alright, so it's a complicated transformation, but as you can see the types do work out.
-The engineering principle at play here is to use functions like `numOp` for as many operators as possible, reducing the amount of code needed to be written.  `binop` and `unop` can be re-used for most functions.
-Varags would have to be handled differently, will have to be entered individually, like the functions for list comprehension.
+The engineering principle at play here is the use of the function `numOp`, and similar functions, for as many operators as possible.
+This reduces the amount of code needed to be written.
+Further, `binop` and `unop` can be re-used for most functions.
+Varags would have to be handled differently, possibly by entering each pattern match individually.

 ## Helper Functions
 ```Haskell